skyzehook/BasicExternalCheat/README.md

 # Discord : skyzehook
-using offset only, make basic external cheat.
+using offset only, make external cheat.